simondeeley/type/README.md

 - `TypeEquality::IGNORE_OBJECT_TYPE`

-...Set this flag to ignore the type of the object which is set by `Type::getType`.
+   Set this flag to ignore the type of the object which is set by `Type::getType`.

 - `TypeEquality::IGNORE_OBJECT_IDENTITY`

-...Set this flag to ignore checking that an object points to the same PHP reference, for example by checking the value obtained by invoking `spl_object_hash`.
+   Set this flag to ignore checking that an object points to the same PHP reference, for example by checking the value obtained by invoking `spl_object_hash`.

 Bitwise operators can be combined by using the pipe '|' operator, for example `$foo->equals($bar, TypeEquality::IGNORE_OBJECT_TYPE | TypeEquality::IGNORE_OBJECT_IDENTITY)`